speakeasy-api/hono-openapi-example/sdk-typescript/FUNCTIONS.md

 more and more functionality from this SDK.

 Calling methods through the main SDK class remains a valid and generally more more ergonomic option.
-Standalone functions represent an optimisation for a specific category of applications.
+Standalone functions represent an optimization for a specific category of applications.

 ## Example